Pallet Rack Safety: An Engineer’s Point of View on What Actually Works

 Of course, there are these extreme cases, but what about a warehouse that is not exposed to such an event?

-We're talking about having a plan that will ensure the preservation and proper functioning of your storage systems.
-Safety in this area involves checking the load capacity of the racks, performing regular inspections of the systems, then identifying and repairing damage, and protecting places at risk of being hit.
+We’re talking about having a plan that will ensure the preservation and proper functioning of your storage systems.
+Safety in this area involves checking the load capacity of the racks, performing regular inspections of the systems, identifying and repairing damage, and protecting places at risk of being hit.
 I see the program as a continuous cycle, not just a one-time inspection.

 What does this kind of initiative entail, and who should implement it?